rsksmart/devportal/src/pages/components.md

 Some **content** with _Markdown_ `syntax`.
 Check [this `api`](#).

 [The Smart Bitcoin (RBTC)](#) is the native currency in Rootstock and it is used to pay for the gas required for the execution of transactions.
 It is pegged 1:1 with Bitcoin, which means in Rootstock there are exactly 21M RBTC.
-A Powpeg allows the transfer of bitcoins from the Bitcoin blockchain to the Rootstock blockchain and vice-versa make test
+A PowPeg App allows the transfer of bitcoins from the Bitcoin blockchain to the Rootstock blockchain and vice-versa make test

 :::